Iziaslav I of Kiev: Biography

 Iziaslav was the oldest son of Yaroslav I the Wise by his second wife Ingigerd Olafsdottir.
 Iziaslav succeeded his father, after Yaroslav's oldest child, Vladimir (the only child by Yaroslav's first wife), had predeceased his father.
 Iziaslav was one of the authors of the Pravda of Yaroslav's Descendants – a part of the first legal code of the Russkaya Pravda.

 He is also credited with the foundation of the Kiev Pechersk Monastery.
 Prince Iziaslav I of Kiev ceded the whole mountain to Antonite monks who founded a monastery built by architects from Constantinople.
 According to the Primary Chronicle, in the early 11th century, Antony, a Greek Orthodox monk from Esphigmenon monastery on Mount Athos, originally from Liubech in the Principality of Chernigov, returned to Rus' and settled in Kiev as a missionary of the monastic tradition to Kievan Rus'.
 He chose a cave at the Berestov Mount that overlooked the Dnieper River and a community of disciples soon grew.

 In 1043, his father Yaroslav made an agreement with King Casimir I of Poland that recognized Cherven as part of Kiev.
 The agreement was sealed with a double marriage: Casimir to Dobronega, Yaroslav's sister; and Iziaslav to Gertrude, Casimir's sister.
 From this marriage were born three children: Yaropolk, Mstislav and Sviatopolk.
-From 1045–1052, Iziaslav reigned as Prince of Turov.
+From 1045 to 1052, Iziaslav reigned as Prince of Turov.